wise-introvert/imageboard/README.md

 Censored words in parsed comments' `content` will be replaced with `{ type: "spoiler", censored: true, content: "the-word-that-got-censored" }`.

 Censored words in comment/thread `title`s don't result in their replacement but rather a new `titleCensored` property is generated with the words censored.
-The rationale is that `title` is a `string`, not `Content`, therefore it should stay a `string`. `content`, on the other hand, is already of `Content` type so it's edited in-place.
+The rationale is that `title` is a `string` rather than `Content`, so it should stay a `string`; `content`, on the other hand, is already a `Content`, so it's edited in-place.

 ## Imageboard config